dom8509/Rule1-StockScreener-sqlite/README.md

-# Rule1-StockScreener
+# Rule1-StockScreener-sqlite
-Scripts to populate a MySQL database with Rule #1 screened stocks.
+Scripts to populate a sqlite database with Rule #1 screened stocks.

 ## Stocklists